Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/Readme.md

 ![(pics/demo_notebook.png](pics/demo_notebook.png)

+# Module 10.
+ML with Python

+TODO

-# Module 07.
+# Module 11.
 TFjobs

 [TensorFlow](https://www.tensorflow.org/) is a popular open source machine learning framework.

 See [TensorFlow on Kubeflow Tutorial](tensorflow-on-kubeflow/Readme.md#tensorflow-on-kubeflow-on-azure-stack) for the demo of a `TFJob` execution in the environment that we create in this tutorial.

-# Module 08.
+# Module 12.
 PyTorchJobs

 [PyTorch](https://github.com/pytorch/pytorch) is a popular open source machine learning framework, it has Python and C++ interfaces.
 PyTorch is rooted in [Torch library](https://github.com/torch/torch7)

 See [PyTorch on Kubeflow Tutorial](pytorch-on-kubeflow/Readme.md#pytorch-on-kubeflow-on-azure-stack) for the demo of a `PyTorchJob` execution in the environment that we create in this tutorial.

-# Module 09.
+# Module 13.
 Tensorboard

 You can skip this chapter for now.
 There is another useful tool to monitor some ML applications if they support it.
 We provided a sample file to start it in your Kubernetes cluster, `tensorboard.yaml`.